mathusela-archive/legacy-game-engine/README.md

 # game-engine
-Custom, lightweight Game Engine, written in C++ and OpenGL
+Custom lightweight Game Engine, written in C++ and OpenGL